-To revoke a key, the new command dnssec-revoke has been added.
-This adds the REVOKED bit to the key flags and re-generates the K.key and K.private files.
+To revoke a key, use the command dnssec-revoke.
+This adds the REVOKED bit to the key flags and regenerates the K.key and K.private files.

 After revoking the active key, the zone must be signed with both the revoked KSK and the new active KSK.
-(Smart signing takes care of this automatically.)
+Smart signing takes care of this automatically.

-Once a key has been revoked and used to sign the DNSKEY RRset in which it appears, that key will never again be accepted as a valid trust anchor by the resolver.
-However, validation can proceed using the new active key (which had been accepted by the resolver when it was a stand-by key).
+Once a key has been revoked and used to sign the DNSKEY RRset in which it appears, that key is never again accepted as a valid trust anchor by the resolver.
+However, validation can proceed using the new active key, which was accepted by the resolver when it was a stand-by key.